sjcqs/convention-plugins-android/docs/0-intro.md

 # Improve your multi-module app build configuration with convention plugins

-## Introduction

 Author: Satyan Jacquens, Android developer

-When I worked at Nabla, when I wanted to create new feature, I had to:
+When I worked at Nabla, we had a multi-module application, when I wanted to create new feature, I had to:
 1. create a new module on Android Studio
-2. copy-paste some code from the project README.md into the new module `build.gradle.kts`
+2. copy-paste code into the `build.gradle.kts` (from the project README.md)
 3. Remove some code I wouldn't need

 It was painful, we had around 100 modules, and were developing 1-2 new features each month.

-In this talk, I will explain what I have done to remedy this.
+In this talk, I will explain what I have done to remedy this and how I improved the developer experience at Nabla.

 ---
 ⏭️ [ Let's see a basic multi-module architecture](1-multi-module-schema.md)